 The literature describing the threats to water and freshwater ecosystems is large and growing rapidly; the tone is often dire and alarmist, with widespread predictions of a global water crisis.
 Perhaps as a result of the unfortunate term "global warming," such a crisis is frequently framed as increasing water scarcity.
-These views are not represented in either the observed or projected data as reported in IPCC reports (e.g., Bates et al. 2008).
+These views are not represented in either the observed or projected data as reported in IPCC reports (e.g., Bates et al., 2008).
 The IPCC has concluded that globally the hydrological cycle is intensifying, which means that the atmosphere holds more water vapor than in recent decades, and global precipitation volume appears to be increasing.

-However, this does not mean that all places are receiving more precipitation relative to the preindustrial era or even that regions that are receiving more precipitation actually have greater runoff (and higher flows).
-The effects of climate change are not evenly distributed globally or across a particular landscape or a basin, and certainly not in regard to such aspects of climate as precipitation and evapotranspiration, projections of which are considered highly uncertain and low-confidence at the regional and local scales (Bates et al. 2008).
-In southeastern Australian, for instance, evapotranspiration rates have increased while precipitation has remained relatively stable or slightly increased in volume, so that a net runoff has declined.
-Similarly, in temperate, tropical, and subtropical regions fed by seasonal snowpack, there are worrying reports that while wet-season precipitation is growing, accumulated snow may be sublimating more often (i.e., becoming water vapor rather than melting and entering the surface or groundwater cycle as liquid water), resulting in lower dry-season flows.
-Within this report's case studies, we see trends in several climate variables, such as increasing precipitation (Tocantins, Siphandone-Steng Trung), lengthening dry periods (Okavango, Breede), and more frequent and severe extreme weather events (all cases).
-However, most of the studies are spotty and difficult or impossible to generalize as regional or global trends with much scientific confidence.
-What we can be certain of is that water timing has already changed in most regions already as a result of climate change, and the rate and degree of these changes will be accelerating in coming decades.
+However, this does not mean that all places are receiving more precipitation relative to the pre-industrial era or even that regions that are receiving more precipitation actually have greater runoff (and higher flows).
+The effects of climate change are not evenly distributed globally or across a particular landscape or a basin, and certainly not in regard to such aspects of climate as precipitation and evapotranspiration, projections of which are considered highly uncertain and low confidence at the regional and local scales (Bates et al., 2008).
+Similarly, in temperate, tropical, and subtropical regions fed by seasonal snowpack, there are worrying reports that while wetseason precipitation is growing, accumulated snow may be sublimating (i.e., becoming water vapor rather than melting and entering the surface or groundwater cycle as liquid water) more often, resulting in lower dry-season flows.
+Within this report's case studies, we see trends in several climate variables, such as increasing precipitation (Tocantins, Siphandone-Stung Treng), lengthening dry periods (Okavango, Breede), and more frequent and severe extreme weather events (all cases).
+However, these studies describe local events and cannot be used to generalize regional or global trends.
+What we can be certain of is that water timing has already changed in most regions as a result of climate change, and the rate and degree of these changes will be accelerating in coming decades.

 As a result, by focusing on how water timing is shifting, we can contextualize how "normal" quantity and quality are changing in a manner that is relevant to ecosystems, biodiversity, and livelihoods.
 Accordingly, one can visualize a tapestry of risks across a freshwater landscape (described at the basin or catchment level), with particular risks manifesting at different points in time and space.
-For example, smaller and low volume headwater streams are more likely to be vulnerable to low flow impacts than larger, high volume, and main stems of river systems.
+For example, smaller and low-volume headwater streams are more likely to be vulnerable to low-flow impacts than are larger, high-volume, and main stems of river systems.

-Equally, the variability of hydrological systems means climate risks will also be uneven in time, both interand intra- annually.
-Systems may be at risk for only a short period of the year, for example during the dry season when river systems may already be vulnerable to water stress.
-Intra-annual variability may also mean that systems remain unstressed for a number of years, but then experience a damaging climate-driven drought.
+Equally, the variability of hydrological systems means climate risks will also be uneven in time, both inter- and intra-annually.
+Systems may be at risk for only a short period of the year; for example, during the dry season when river systems may already be vulnerable to water stress.
+Intra-annual variability may also mean that systems remain unstressed for a number of years but then experience a damaging, climate-driven drought.
 Thus, key vulnerabilities to climate change may occur for just a few weeks or months in a decade.
-It is important to identify these time and space bounded risks when designing adaptation responses.
+It is important to identify these time- and space-bounded risks when designing adaptation responses.